alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 In GIE, we call such walk as  **Graph Traversal**: This type of workload involves traversing the graph from a set of source vertices while satisfying the constraints on the vertices and edges that the traversal passes.
 Graph traversal differs from the [analytics](https://graphscope.io/docs/latest/graph_analytics_workloads.html) workload as it typically accesses a small portion of the graph rather than the whole graph.

-In this tutorial, we would like to discuss how to use gremlin steps to traverse the Property Graph.
+In this tutorial, we would like to discuss how to use Gremlin steps to traverse the Property Graph.
 Furthermore, we will show some examples about how to apply graph traversals in real world data analytics.

 ### Expansion

 The most basic unit in Graph Traversal is Expansion, which means starting from a vertex/edge and reaching its adjacencies.
-GIE currently supports the following expansion steps in gremlin:
+GIE currently supports the following expansion steps in Gremlin:

 - `out()`: Map the vertex to its outgoing adjacent vertices given the edge labels.
 - `in()`: Map the vertex to its incoming adjacent vertices given the edge labels.